aws-samples/shopfloor-connectivity/README.md

 # Shopfloor Connectivity Framework (SFC)

-## WIP: Tenets for that README

-- KISS
-- in describing text - link to docs/README.md using markdown-refs
-- Sequence could be:
-  - What is SFC?
-    - How does it fit into IDF & UNS patterns
-  - How can I run it locally to test out things? (for HellowWorld use sfc artifacts from here: <https://dyy8lqvmsyeqk.cloudfront.net/>)
-    - show off mock-up data sources like opcua/plcsim and pipe to IoT Core & Sitewise
-    - create catchy screen-capture gifs showing sources & target raw data streams
-  - How can I configure it?
-  - How can I deploy it using Greengrass deployments?
-  - How can I build it?
-  - How can I write my own adapters?

 ## Introduction

 Shop Floor Connectivity (SFC) is a data ingestion technology that can deliver data to multiple AWS Services.